orxfun/orx-parallel/docs/use_transformation.md

 > `use_new` creates one variable per thread and makes its mutable reference available to thread-local computations.
 Created *use variables* are dropped once the computation finalizes.

-Recall the entry example in the library which demonstrates parallelization with iterator api:
+Recall the entry example in the library, which demonstrates parallelization with the iterator API:

 ```rust
 use orx_parallel::*;